kunalsankhe/Genesys-SigMF/README.md

 # Signal Metadata Format (SigMF)

-Welcome to the SigMF project!
+Welcome to the GENESYS SigMF project!
 The SigMF specification document is the `sigmf-spec.md` file in this repository:

 SigMF: [Signal Metadata Format Specification](sigmf-spec.md)